 The researchers tackled these issues step by step.
 They designed a casing that protects the insulin from stomach acid and only dissolves in the more basic environment of the small intestine.
 Inside the casing, the insulin is mixed with compounds that allow it to survive the enzymes in the intestine, get absorbed through the intestinal wall, and then travel directly to the liver (where insulin does most of its work).

 Our approach is like a Swiss Army knife,

 where one pill has tools for addressing

 each of the obstacles.

-The animal studies show that the oral delivery is just as effective as direct injection—and possibly better.
+The animal studies show that the oral delivery of insulin pills is just as effective as direct injection—and possibly better.
 The way the pill is absorbed and mediated through the liver is much more natural than the shots, which deliver a huge surge directly to the bloodstream.
 Their data shows that shots caused a drastic but short-term drop in blood sugar, while the pills provided a more moderate and longer-lasting reduction—something that could be more useful, day to day.

 Mark Prausnitz, , Georgia Institute of Technology

 The Upshot: More research on the long-term effects of oral insulin is needed before the pill can go to human trials.
 But it’s got a number of things going for it.
 First, it works (at least in a Petri dish and in animals).
 Second, the compounds that let the insulin get absorbed (a nutritional supplement and an artificial flavor) are already commonly consumed and generally regarded as safe.
 Finally, the process is scalable enough for mass production, and the formula is stable enough for long-term storage and transportation.